 Customers are the key factor that drives revenues to business, so building long-term relationships with customers is hugely important to any business, especially eCommerce merchants.
 By taking advantage of a personalization strategy, businesses can enhance the buying experience and increase customer retention, and of course, make more sales.
 So, having an overview of a couple of effective eCommerce personalization examples is really useful to understand how personalization strategies can drive business success.

 - What is eCommerce personalization?

 What is eCommerce personalization?

-In simple words, eCommerce personalization can be defined as the process of delivering personal experiences which target the right customers.
-It is the act of tailoring experience based on customer’s behaviours.
-With the aim of driving more sales and conversions as well as keep customers coming back, eCommerce personalization creates personalized shopping experiences that allow businesses to increase the trust and credibility of customers.
+In simple words, eCommerce personalization can be defined as the process of delivering personal experiences that target the right customers.
+It is the act of tailoring the experience based on the customer’s behaviors.
+With the aim of driving more sales and conversions as well as keeping customers coming back, eCommerce personalization creates personalized shopping experiences that allow businesses to increase the trust and credibility of customers.